Instructions For Applicants

 - Education, professional experience, and goals

-Residency proposals will be evaluated by the Board of CIVITA INSTITUTE.
+- Residency proposals will be evaluated by the Board of CIVITA INSTITUTE.
 The Board expressly reserves the right to not offer awards should no suitable proposals be submitted.
 Determinations regarding exact dates, length of stay and accommodations, will be made by the CIVITA INSTITUTE Board in consultation with the applicant.
 The decision of the Board is final.
 Upon completion of their Residency, Residents are requested to contribute a written summary along with digital images or other materials representative of the applicant's work in Civita for permanent inclusion in the CIVITA INSTITUTE archives.
 There are no geographic restrictions for prospective Residency Applicants.

 Fellows receive free accommodation at the Civita Institute's apartments in Civita di Bagnoregio, Italy.
-Fellowships must be completed during a mutually agreeable time during the calendar year for which the Fellowships and Residencies are awarded.
+Fellowships must be completed during a mutually agreeable time in the calendar year for which the Fellowships are awarded.
 No extensions will be granted.
 Teams of up to two members may apply, however note that airfare awarded for the Astra Zarina Fellowship will be reimbursed for one person only.

 Accommodations are in autonomous apartments within the Civita Institute compound.
 Each dwelling is suitable for one person, though it may be possible to accommodate spouses/partners/family members by prior arrangement and at additional cost.
 Note that summers can be quite hot and the dwellings are not air-conditioned.

 Fellowship and Residency applicants will have access to a comprehensive library of materials related to Civita and other Italian hill towns, as well as general material on architecture and urbanism.